Aadya2901/simon-says-game/README.md

 1. Press any key to start the game.
 2. Watch the sequence of flashing colors.
 3. Click the buttons in the same sequence.
-4. Successfully repeat the sequence to advance to the next level.
+4. If you repeat the sequence correctly, you proceed to the next level.
-5. A wrong click ends the game, and your score is displayed.
+5. If you click the wrong button, the game ends, and your score is displayed.

 ## Setup Instructions
 1. Clone the repository: